Who is eligible to apply?

 How many artists will be selected?

-Approximately 25 participants will be selected this year.
+Approximately 25 participants are selected for OneBeat U.S.

 Will artists be chosen from every eligible country and territory?